ctstewart/Playfair/README.md

 go run ./cmd
 ```

-Your terminal will prompt you to either run the example or try encrypting/decrypting your own message.
+You'll then be prompted to either run the example or try encrypting/decrypting your own message.

 If you choose the latter, don't forget to follow the constraints listed above.